-Because humans live with dogs and cats everywhere in the world, toxocariasis, an infection by dog and cat roundworms, is widespread globally.
+Because humans live with dogs and cats everywhere in the world, toxocariasis, which is an infection by dog and cat roundworms, is widespread globally.
 Children are vulnerable to infection by roundworm eggs in the soil, and serious illness can develop as the larval roundworms infect the organs and tissues of the body.

 A study of toxocariasis prevalence in North America showed that risk factors for infection included pet ownership, poverty, male sex, and African-American race.
-In Mexico, higher risk was associated with asthmatic children and psychiatric hospital inpatients.
+In Mexico, a higher risk of infection was associated with asthmatic children and psychiatric hospital inpatients.
 These studies show that the burden of disease in the population is significant, and could stand to be reduced through prevention measures.

 Toxocariasis can be treated with a 5-day course of the medication albendazole.
 However, prevention of infection is preferable wherever possible.

 One important strategy for preventing infection is to stop the deposition of cat or dog feces in spaces where children play, like parks and sandboxes.
 In a Japanese study, the use of plastic covers on sandboxes was found effective for preventing pets from defecating in the sand and the increased daytime heat under the cover destroyed existing eggs in the sand.
 Some communities have approached the problem by eliminating sandboxes in public parks.